ibm-cloud-docs/vpc/reserved-capacity-status-reasons.md

 {{site.data.keyword.attribute-definition-list}}

-# Reserved capacity status reasons
+# Reserved capacity status messages
-{: #reserved-capacity-status-reasons}
+{: #reserved-capacity-status-messages}

-If you receive a capacity health status message for a reservation, you can use the following information to help determine the message.
+If you receive a capacity status message for a reservation, you can use the following information to help determine the message.
 {: shortdesc}

-## Health states
+## Capacity status
-{: #reservation-health-states}
+{: #reserved-capacity-status-message-reasons}

-See the following information to understand the health state of your reservation.
+See the following information to understand the status of your reservation.

 | Status  | Reason |
 | ------------ | ----------- |